 Direct Observation of Field Skills (DOFS) is a formative assessment.
 A formative assessment is an appraisal of learning that happens during an extended episode of learning.
-Its purpose is to assist a trainee to identify strengths and weaknesses and, as a result, to direct the focus of further learning.
+Its purpose is to assist you to identify strengths and weaknesses and, as a result, to direct the focus of further learning.
 It is inappropriate to speak of "passing" a formative assessment.
-Instead, a trainee could say: "As a result of the outcome of this assessment, I shall strive to better understand"
+Instead you could say: "As a result of the outcome of this assessment, I shall strive to better understand ...."

-The aim of a DOFS encounter is for you to appraise the knowledge and skills that your trainee uses when purposefully visiting a workplace or an environmental situation (e.g. a contaminated site).
-It relates to Domains 20, 80 and 90 of the AFOEM training curriculum and applies in Stages B and C employment situation, the medical assessor of fitness can form an opinion that is reliable only by visiting a workplace.
-Every occupational physician must be prepared to do this.
+The aim of a DOFS encounter is for your supervisor (or another Fellow) to appraise the knowledge and skills that you use when purposefully visiting a workplace or an environmental situation (e.g. a contaminated site).
+It relates to Domains 20, 80 and 90 of the AFOEM training curriculum and applies in Stages B and C

 The ability to medically assess a person's suitability for employment is a distinguishing feature of the practice of occupational medicine; it is part of what puts 'occupational' into occupational medicine.
 Quite often, such assessments can be made entirely from a doctor's office.
-Sometimes, however, where complexity dogs a worker's medical status or their
+Sometimes, however, where a worker's medical status or employment situation is complex, the medical assessor of fitness can form an opinion that is reliable only by visiting a workplace.
+Every occupational physician must be prepared to do this.